DzmitrySlutskiy/EpamTraining2019/assets/android_ui.md

   * make opening lesson screen.
   * attach screenshow with result (inside _assets_ folder)

-Open `activity_lessons.xml` and will see `include` tag.
+Open `activity_lessons.xml` and you will see `include` tag.
 It is very useful thing to reuse xml layouts or extract big layout to small components.

 https://developer.android.com/training/improving-layouts/reusing-layouts